dchura/Safe-Queue/README.md

 - submit production app to Google and optionally other app stores

 ## Analytics
 The intent of Save Queue today is to solve an immediate problem immediately.
 However, it provides the means to collect a large amount of anonymous data about consumers, stores, travel and lines.
 This is a unique data set unique to these COVID-19 times because these kind of lines have never existed before.

-Should that data be kept (today it is not), one might be able to understand some of the following:
+Note that the Scan Queue app delivers a valuable service to consumers, so is the only reason why this data would become available for analysis.
+Should that data be kept in the cloud (today it is not kept longer than needed), one might be able to understand some of the following:
-* evaluate effectiveness of safe queues
+* how many people are really affected
-* how long people wait in lines
+* how long people wait in lines (which could be useful to users)
 * how different regions are effected differently
+* when people shop
-* when and what stores people find necessary
+* what stores people find necessary
-* how people abandon lines
+* when people abandon lines
 * where stores need to be located to ease
 * much more...